monkale-io/coredns-manager-operator/README.md

 ## Limitations
 * Compatibility: Currently tested with k3s(v1.29.5+k3s1), talos(kubernetes v1.30.1) and KinD(0.20.0).
 It is expected to work with other Kubernetes distributions.

 * CoreDNS Exposure: The project is designed to manage CoreDNS zones, but it does not expose CoreDNS to the network by default.
 Administrators must handle exposure themselves using methods such as LoadBalancer services, iptables, NodePorts, HAProxy, IngressRoutes or even kubectl port-forwarding.
+Visit this guide ([docs/coredns_exposure.md](docs/coredns_exposure.md)) to see common methods.

 ## Project Resources
 * DNSRecord: Represents individual DNS records such as A, AAAA, CNAME, etc.